gregcaporaso/amf-tutorial/book/tutorial.md

 This document was built with its own conda environment.
 You can download the environment file that was used from the download link on the top-right of this article.
 :::
-# TODO day1-3 her tutorial includes importing instructions, are we including that?
-# TODO day4 importing data, do we need to include how to create a manifest file?
-# TODO day4 add demux summarize and view

 :::{describe-usage}
 :scope: amf-tutorial
 project_accession = use.init_artifact_from_url('project-accession',